 The following diagram shows the components and architecture of App Autoscaler.
 It also shows how App Autoscaler components interact with VMware Tanzu Application Service for VMs (TAS for VMs) components to make app scaling decisions.

-As demonstrated in the architecture diagram, App Autoscaler makes scaling decisions based on autoscaling rules that users configure by using either the Cloud Foundry Command Line Interface (cf CLI) or Apps Manager.
-The Autoscale API stores these autoscaling rules in a MySQL database.
+As shown, App Autoscaler makes scaling decisions based on autoscaling rules that users configure by using either the Cloud Foundry Command Line Interface (cf CLI) or Apps Manager.
+The Autoscaler API stores these autoscaling rules in a MySQL database.

 At a predefined interval, known as the scaling interval, the App Autoscaler app reads the scaling rules and retrieves app metric data from the Loggregator Log Cache.
 Then, App Autoscaler makes a scaling decision and communicates with the Cloud Controller to scale the app, if necessary.